-An affinity is a set of processors on which the global scheduling of a schedulable object can be supported.
+An affinity is a set of processors on which the global scheduling of a schedulable can be supported.

-This section establishes the semantics and requirements that are applicable across the classes of this chapter, and also defines the required scheduling algorithm.
+This section establishes the semantics that are applicable across the classes of this chapter, and also defines the required scheduling algorithm.
 Semantics that apply to particular classes, constructors, methods, and fields will be found in the class description and the constructor, method, and field detail sections.

-6.3.1 Semantics and Requirements of Schedulers
+6.3.1 Schedulers

-- 1. Schedulers other than the base scheduler may change the execution eligibility of the schedulable objects which they manage according to their scheduling algorithm. - 2.
+- 1. Schedulers other than the base scheduler may change the execution eligibility of the schedulables which they manage according to their scheduling algorithm. - 2.
 If an implementation provides any public schedulers other than the base scheduler it shall provide documentation describing each scheduler's semantics in language and constructs appropriate to the provided scheduling algorithms.
-This documentation must include the list of classes that constitute schedulable objects for the scheduler unless that list is the same as the list of schedulable objects for the base scheduler.
+This documentation must include the list of classes that constitute schedulables for the scheduler unless that list is the same as the list of schedulables for the base scheduler.

-6.3.2 Semantics and Requirements of the Base Scheduler
+6.3.2 The Base Scheduler

 The semantics for the base scheduler assume a uniprocessor or shared memory multiprocessor execution environment.
+Scheduling is priority preemptive with run to completion, also known as first-in-first-out (FIFO) semantics.
+The base scheduler supports the execution of all schedulables.

-The base scheduler supports the execution of all schedulable objects and Java threads.
+Open issue: The base scheduler does not really handle conventional Java threads End of open issue